belangeo/cecilia5/doc-en/source/src/interface/interface.rst

 The Presets panel allows you to save snapshots of the state of the current module and recall them as wanted.
 This is very useful to keep track of the work done within a module.
-Anytime a preset is added or removed from the popup, the .c5 file will be automatically saved.
+Anytime a preset is added or removed from the popup, it is automatically saved (or deleted) to a file in cecilia5 resources folder (*~/.cecilia5/presets/moduleName/presetName*).

 Use to floppy disk to save a new preset and the "X" button to delete the currently loaded preset.
 Use the popup menu to select a preset to load.